 8. Keep your gear ready

 You don’t need many accessories for your pet portraits.
-Stick to the basics like a camera, a couple of lenses and a flash unit for creating shadows.
-Keep your camera battery fully charged and always carry an extra battery whenever you go out for outdoor sessions, also keep an eye on the space left on your memory card make sure you either back up your old photos or buy a new one, as cost of memory card are quite cheaper than your precious time.
+Stick to the basics like a camera, a couple of lenses, and a flash unit for creating shadows.
+Keep your camera battery fully charged and always carry an extra battery whenever you go out for outdoor sessions, also keep an eye on the space left on your memory card make sure you either back up your old photos or buy a new one, as cost of memory card is quite cheaper than your precious time.

-9. Pay focus to the location
+9. Pay focus on the location

 Your pet portraits can come to life if the pet has been placed in the right location.
-Since cats are bit notorious in nature it is quite difficult to photograph them.
+Since cats are a bit notorious in nature it is quite difficult to photograph them.
 So your best bet is to watch out for a moment when she is lazy or busy staring outside the window while her attention being acquired by a toy or a bird outside.

-Set your camera to aperture-priority mode, a wide aperture and keep the ISO setting to high lets you blur the background and generate a fast enough shutter speed to freeze any movement, letting you react to a photo opportunity even in low light.
+Set your camera to aperture-priority mode, a wide aperture, and keep the ISO setting to high lets you blur the background and generate a fast enough shutter speed to freeze any movement, letting you react to a photo opportunity even in low light.
 Fill the frame with your subject to minimize any distractions, like the windowpane, but to maximize on the beautiful light.

 10. Focus on the eyes

 As with any other kind of portraits, you have to pay attention to the eyes of the pet.
 They are mostly very expressive and would be providing you with brand new photo angles and perspective.
 Experiment a little and find some portraits that capture their eyes.